11 Fabulous Italian Expressions And How To Use Them

-“I’m done with all this studio matto e disperatissimo (crazy and desperate studying, as Giacomo Leopardi loved to say)!
+“I’m done with all this studio matto e disperatissimo (or "crazy and desperate studying," as Giacomo Leopardi loved to say)!
 I don’t need to pursue grades anymore.
 I’m free to go!"

 My mum, who at the time was convinced I was about to become a powerful ambassador or, at the very least, an official adviser to the United Nations, wasn’t exactly thrilled when I delicately communicated to her that I was leaving Italy.

 It was 2008 when I left — 8 years, 5 countries and 12 houses later, I owe it to myself to stop for a moment, look back and reflect on my experiences.
 After all, living abroad isn’t just a matter of discovering the world and yourself, it’s also a way to understand what you really miss about your home country.

 And yes, as a writer madly in love with everything related to words and the pure joy of ars oratoria (or "the art of speaking"), I owe all my feelings of nostalgia to the mesmerizing and fascinating melody of my mother tongue.
 I have friends who come from all over the world, and while I speak to them primarily in English (with the gestures that make us Italians famous, of course), I still have the habit of translating beloved Italian expressions that I consider perfectly suited to specific situations.
 Don’t be surprised, then, if most of my sentences begin with, “You know what?
 In Italy we say [insert Italian phrase here]."
 I can’t help it! È più forte di me! ("It’s stronger than me!")

 Here’s a list of my 11 favorite expressions: